prof-rice/cse-vm/README.md

 ``PS1='${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]$( [ $? == 0 ] && echo "\$ " || echo "\[\033[1;31m\]@ \[\033[00m\]" '``

-## Usability Package Installations

-Install the following packages.

-1. Install the following packages to support the 'div' script: figlet boxes lolcat
-3. Install the following package to support locating files anywhere by name fragment: mlocate
-3. Install the following package to support searching PDFs, e.g., lecture notes: pdfgrep
-4. Install the following package for quick screenshots: scrot

-## Manual Program Installations

-A few executables are not available in the system repository, but can be added to the local bin directory.
-NOTE: Ubuntu will automatically detect this directory and add it to the student's path each time bash is launched.

-3. Create directory ~/bin using this bash command: ``mkdir ~/bin``
-4. Add the [following executable](https://the.exa.website/install) to bin to support the lt and lx directory listers: exa
-5. Add the [following JAR file](https://plantuml.com/download) to bin to support UML diagram generation: plantuml.jar
-6. Add the following script to bin to run Plant UML as an executable (use ``chmod a+x plantuml`` to make it executable): plantuml

-         #!/usr/bin/env bash
-         /usr/bin/java -jar /home/student/bin/plantuml.jar $@

-## Popular Editor Installations

-Xubuntu defaults to Mousepad, a perfectly reasonable Notepad equivalent.
-Some students want... more.

-1. Install gedit as a more capable replacement for mousepad as the default editor: gedit gedit-plugins
-2. Install Code::Blocks as an optional editor: codeblocks
-2. Use this command to install Visual Studio Code as an optional editor, which can then be launched as ``code``: ``sudo snap install --classic code``

-## Development Package Installations

-4. Install the following package to provide developer documentation: devhelp
-1. Install the following package to support C/C++ development: build-essential
-2. Install the following packages to support C++ GUI development (the -doc versions add documentation to devhelp): libgtkmm-3.0-dev libgstreamermm-1.0-dev libgtkmm-3.0-doc libgstreamermm-1.0-doc
-3. Install the following packages to support Java development (note: openjdk-14-jdk is now available, if preferred): openjdk-11-jdk
-4. Python 3 is preinstalled, but install the following packages to better support Python development: python3-pip
-3. Install the following package to support debugging and profiling Linux programs: valgrind
-2. Install the following package to support version control (or git-all, if a stand-alone GUI is desired): git
-3. Install the following package to support visual differencing and merging: meld
-5. Install the following package to support counting lines of code: cloc
+## Add .bash_aliases

+Add a .bash_aliases to the home directory, i.e., ~/.bash_aliases.
+The content of this file is provided in Appendix A, and also in this repository as bash_aliases (note the missing leading dot, which you must add after copying).
+It may be tweaked by a competent bash developer, or by students after importing the appliance.

+(NOTE: When bash launches, the .bashrc script is run, and it will automatically execute .bash_aliases if it exists.)

+## Add .gitconfig

+Add a .gitconfig to the home directory, i.e., ~/.gitconfig.
+The content of this file is provided in Appendix B, and also in this repository as gitconfig (note the missing leading dot, which you must add after copying).
+It may be tweaked by a competent git guru, or by students after importing the appliance.

+(NOTE: When git first launches, it will ask for the student's name and email and add them to .gitconfig.)

 ## Export

 Exporting the new virtual machine to a .ova file simplifies distribution to students.

+Be sure the virtual machine is configured the way you want it to boot first for the students.
+Disconnect any shared drives.
+Changed to windowed rather than full screen mode.
+Ensure the user to auto-login in student, and that the password is student (they can change it after importing the appliance).

 1. In the VirtualBox main window select File -> Export Appliance.
 2. Select the OVF 1.0 format and click Next.
 3. Complete the product information.
 Note that if any license is specified, then the students will be asked to accept that license.
 4. Click Export.
 This may take some time.
 Patience.

-## Appendix A: .bash_aliases file
+## Appendix A

-Copy the text below into the student home directory of the virtual machine.
-The file must be named .bash_aliases.
+Copy the text below into the student home directory of the virtual machine as file .bash_aliases.
 This file, along with the configuration documented above, adds the following bash commands to assist the students.

-* **e *.cpp** – Opens the file(s) in each associated default editor (works with .pdf, .png, .jpg... all associated types!)
+* **e hello.cpp** – Opens the file(s) in each associated default editor (works with .pdf, .png, .jpg... all associated types!)
-* **eall** – Opens *.h, *.cpp, and Makefile in gedit.
-Tabs are sorted by class name, with each .h just to left of its .cpp!
+* **eall** – Opens .h, .cpp, .java, .py, and Makefile in gedit.
+Tabs are sorted by class name, with each .h just to left of its .cpp, and with Makefile to the far right.
 * **ec class** – Opens class.h and class.cpp
-* **c17** – Compiles the file(s) using C++ 17 syntax
+* **c17 hello.cpp** – Compiles the file(s) using C++ 17 syntax
-* **g17** – Compiles the file(s) using C++ 17 syntax with the gtkmm 3.0 libraries
+* **g17 dialog.cpp** – Compiles the file(s) using C++ 17 syntax with the gtkmm 3.0 libraries
 * **div** – Displays a colorful start-of-build marker to help you find your first error message
-* **notify** – Displays AND speaks your message, preceded by  "success:" if  command succeeded, "failed:" if not
+* **notify message** – Displays AND speaks the message, preceded by  "success:" if the previous command succeeded, "failed:" if not
 * **m** – Identical to make, but starts with "div" and ends with "notify"
 * **git lg** – Displays colorful list of all commits, with ASCII-graphical map of branches
-* **git dates** – Same as lg, but commit date and time to the second
+* **git dates** – Same as lg, but commit date and time are to the second (note that clever students can manipulate these date and time records, even on GitHub)
-* **cloc *.h *.cpp Makefile** – Counts the Lines Of Code in the filenames
+* **cloc main.cpp Makefile** – Counts the Lines Of Code in the filenames
 * **pdfgrep polymorphism Syllabus.pdf** – prints all lines in Syllabus.pdf containing the word "polymorphism"
-* **pdfgreps polymorphism** – prints all lines from all files recursively containing "polymorphism" (useful for searching all lectures or class notes)
+* **pdfgreps polymorphism** – prints all lines from all PDF files recursively that contain "polymorphism" (useful for searching all lectures or class notes)
 * **doc** – Change to the Documents folder
 * **dl** – Change to the Downloads folder
-* **dev** – Change to your development folder (git repository, if used in this class)
+* **dev** – Change to your development folder (git repository, if used in this class), students may configure at top of .bash_aliases
-* **prof** – Change to the professor's git repository for the class (if used in this class)
+* **prof** – Change to the professor's git repository for the class (if used in this class), students may configure at top of .bash_aliases
-* **paths** – Shows path, one directory per line
+* **paths** – Shows the path, one directory per line, which is easier to read
 * **mkcd newdir** – Creates new directory newdir, and changes to it
 * **exa** – A more powerful ls (try lx and lt)
-* **backup** – Duplicates the current directory to a date-tagged peer directory
+* **backup** – Duplicates the current directory to a date-tagged peer directory (be careful with large directory structures!)
-* **meld** – Compares and merges files
+* **meld** – Compares and merges files visually, particularly helpful with git merges
 * **valgrind** – Supports debugging and profiling Linux applications

 ---